Allin Congregational Church: Split with First Church

 In 1818 "Dedham [claimed] rights distinct from the church and against the vote of the church."
 The town, as the parish, selected a liberal Unitarian minister, Rev. Alvan Lamson, to serve the First Church in Dedham.
 The members of the church were more traditional and rejected Lamson by a vote of 18–14.
 When the parish installed and ordained Lamson, the more conservative or orthodox members left in 1818 decided to form a new church nearby.

 During the split, the departing members included Deacon Samuel Fales, who took parish records, funds, and the valuable silver used for communion with him.
 Members of the First Church sued and the case, Baker v.
 Fales, reached the Supreme Judicial Court.
 The court ruled that "[w]hatever the usage in settling ministers, the Bill of Rights of 1780 secures to towns, not to churches, the right to elect the minister, in the last resort."

 The court held that the property had to be returned to First Church, setting a precedent for future congregational splits that would arise as Unitarianism grew.
 The case was a major milestone in the road towards the separation of church and state and led to the Commonwealth formally disestablishing the Congregational Church in 1833.
 The orthodox faction supposedly responded to the decision with the saying, "They kept the furniture, but we kept the faith."

 Despite the court ruling, the silver was not returned to First Church.
 It remained hidden away until 1969 when it was donated to the Dedham Historical Society as a neutral third party.
 Today it is on permanent loan to the Museum of Fine Arts, and replicas have been made for both churches.

 The new congregation was initially called the Orthodox Church, but was later renamed Allin Congregational Church after John Allin, the founder and first pastor of First Church.
 Shortly after the Massachusetts Supreme Judicial Court ruled in Baker v.
 Fales that the rival faction was, in fact, the First Church, the Orthodox Church ordained their first minister, Ebenezer Burgess.
 The letters calling for a council, however, went out in the name of "the First Church."

 Burgess pastorate

 Burgess served as the minister for 40 years, from 1821 until 1861.
+He agreed to serve in exchange for $2,800 and a house.
+He first preached in the church in July 1820, and was ordained on March 14, 2821.
 Communion was celebrated every sixth Sunday.

 Burgess was deeply interested in the work of the American Colonization Society which encouraged the migration of free blacks to Africa.
 In the run up to the Civil War, "he did not support the anti-slavery movement" and segregated the pews in the church by race.